What Happens After Getting a DUNS Number: The Essential Guide

 Is a small business required to have a DUNS Number?

 A small business is not required to have a DUNS number, but it can be beneficial for establishing credibility with suppliers, vendors, and lenders.
-Having a DUNS number can also help small businesses access certain government contracts and grants.
+A DUNS number can also help small businesses access certain government contracts and grants.
 Ultimately, the decision to obtain a DUNS number depends on the business’s individual needs and goals.

 Does a DUNS Number ever expire?